ZainabEid/InstagramZ/README.md

         - logout and try to add new post
         - notice 'add profile' link is viewed only for the logged user
         - logout and visit '/profile/1/edit'
+        - login and edit profile title description and image